Deploy Microsoft 365 Apps from a local source

 - \\Server\Share\Microsoft365Apps\MonthlyEnterprise: Stores the Microsoft 365 Apps installation files from Monthly Enterprise Channel.

-These folders will include all the installation files you need to deploy.
+These folders include all the installation files you need to deploy.

 - Assign Read permissions for your users.
-Installing Microsoft 365 Apps from a shared folder requires only that the user have Read permission for that folder, so you should assign Read permission to everyone.
+To install Microsoft 365 Apps from a shared folder, users need Read permission for the folder, so you should assign Read permission to everyone.
 For details about how to create shared folders and assign permissions, see Shared Folders

 In this article, we have just one shared folder on the network, but many organizations make installation files available from multiple locations.
 Using multiple locations can help improve availability and minimize the effect on network bandwidth.
 For example, if some of your users are located in a branch office, you can create a shared folder in the branch office.
 Those users can then install Microsoft 365 Apps from the local network.
 You can use the Distributed File System (DFS) role service in Windows Server to create a network share that is replicated to multiple locations.
 For more information, see DFS Management.

 Download the latest version of the ODT from the Microsoft Download Center to \\Server\Share\Microsoft365Apps.

 After downloading the file, run the self-extracting executable file, which contains the Office Deployment Tool executable (setup.exe) and sample configuration files.